vyos/vyos-documentation/docs/interfaces/addresses.rst

 Router Advertisements
 *********************

 Router advertisements are described in :rfc:`4861` section 4.2.
 They are part of what is known as SLAAC (Stateless Address Autoconfiguration).

 To enable or disable, use:

 .. code-block:: sh

-  set interfaces <interface> ipv6 router-advert send-advert <true or false>
+  set interfaces <interface> ipv6 router-advert send-advert <true|false>

 To set the options described in "Router Advertisement Message Format":